shafyq/shafyq.github.io/README.md

-Under construction

-To-Do
-Create different page for isp, ip, location, time, weather and date
+Just the landing page for my domain https://shafyq.com